Sunday, August 07, 2016

 END SPOILERS

-I was lucky enough to attend the launch party for the novel, which was a lot of fun - Rahul read from the book and gave a really enlightening and amusing Q&A. As he pointed out, this is a young-adult novel, but exactly zero teenagers were in attendance.
+I was lucky enough to attend the launch party for the novel, which was a lot of fun - Naomi read from the book and gave a really enlightening and amusing Q&A. As she pointed out, this is a young-adult novel, but exactly zero teenagers were in attendance.
 I haven't been a teenager in a while, but I think many will get a kick out of this book - either because they relate to the intense competition and ambition, or because they can be grateful they have escaped it.
 I do know that I, as an adult, thoroughly enjoyed it.
 From the gripping, charismatic-yet-sometimes-horrifying characters to the really clever story construction and self-commentary, this was a terrific read, and one that I can unhesitatingly recommend to anyone.

 No comments: